bgeron/partial-deser/README.md

   an escape sequence in a string --- but this heuristic can fail.
 In this case, the incomplete string will be missing from the output.

 Have fun!

+### Acknowledgements

+Thanks to Annisa Chand and @XAMPPRocky for useful feedback.

 License: MIT OR Apache-2.0